Code

 Thus, Max’s best move is to take action C, resulting in a game score of \(\max(-2, -3, -1) = -1\).

-At each of the \(\hor\) timesteps, this algorithm iterates through the entire action space at that state, and therefore has a time complexity of \(\hor^{n_A}\) (where \(n_A\) is the largest number of actions possibly available at once).
+At each of the \(H\) timesteps, this algorithm iterates through the entire action space at that state, and therefore has a time complexity of \(H^{n_A}\) (where \(n_A\) is the largest number of actions possibly available at once).
 This makes the min-max algorithm impractical for even moderately sized games.

 But do we need to compute the exact value of every possible state?
 Instead, is there some way we could “ignore” certain actions and their subtrees if we already know of better options?
 The alpha-beta search makes use of this intuition.

-The intuition behind alpha-beta search is as follows: Suppose Max is in state \(s\), and considering whether to take action \(a\) or \(a'\).
-If at any point they find out that action \(a'\) is definitely worse than (or equal to) action \(a\), they don’t need to evaluate action \(a'\) any further.
+Suppose Max is in state \(s\) is deciding between action \(a\) and \(a'\).
+If at any point Max finds out that action \(a'\) is no better than action \(a\), she doesn’t need to evaluate action \(a'\) any further.

 Concretely, we run min-max search as above, except now we keep track of two additional parameters \(\alpha(s)\) and \(\beta(s)\) while evaluating each state:

-Example 8.3 (Alpha-beta search for a simple game) Let us use the same simple game from Example 8.2.
+Example 9.3 (Alpha-beta search for a simple game) Let us use the same simple game from ex.
+9.2.
 We list the values of \(\alpha(s), \beta(s)\) in each node throughout the algorithm.
 These values are initialized to \(-\infty, +\infty\) respectively.
 We shade any squares that have not been visited by the algorithm, and we assume that actions are evaluated from left to right.

 Suppose Max takes action A. Let \(s'\) be the resulting game state.
 The values of \(\alpha(s')\) and \(\beta(s')\) are initialized at the same values as the root state, since we want to prune a subtree if there exists a better action at any step higher in the tree.